Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 Type: haxefmod.studio.Types.FmodLimits

 ## FMOD_MEMORY_ALLOC_CALLBACK
-verdict: cannot FMOD calls its allocator on every one of its threads, no Haxe target can run code there.
+verdict: cannot FMOD calls its allocator on every one of its threads.
+No Haxe target can run code there.
 FMOD keeps its default allocator, and StudioSystem.getMemoryStats reports what it has allocated.

 ## FMOD_MEMORY_FREE_CALLBACK
-verdict: cannot FMOD calls its allocator on every one of its threads, no Haxe target can run code there.
+verdict: cannot FMOD calls its allocator on every one of its threads.
+No Haxe target can run code there.
 FMOD keeps its default allocator, and StudioSystem.getMemoryStats reports what it has allocated.

 ## FMOD_MEMORY_REALLOC_CALLBACK
-verdict: cannot FMOD calls its allocator on every one of its threads, no Haxe target can run code there.
+verdict: cannot FMOD calls its allocator on every one of its threads.
+No Haxe target can run code there.
 FMOD keeps its default allocator, and StudioSystem.getMemoryStats reports what it has allocated.

 ## FMOD_MEMORY_TYPE
 verdict: bound